openstack/charm-guide/doc/source/admin/upgrades/openstack.rst

 Upgradable services
 -------------------

+Only services whose software is included in the `Ubuntu Cloud Archive`_ will get upgraded during an OpenStack upgrade.

+Services that are associated with subordinate charms are upgradable but only indirectly.
+They get upgraded along with their parent principal application.
+Subordinate charms do not support the ``openstack-origin`` (or ``source``) configuration option that is, as will be shown, a pre-requisite for initiating an OpenStack charm payload upgrade.

-Services whose software is not included in the `Ubuntu Cloud Archive`_ do not get upgraded during a charmed OpenStack upgrade.
-This software is upgraded by the administrator (on the units) using other means (e.g. manually via package utilities, the Landscape management tool, a snap, or as part of a series upgrade).
-Common charms where this applies are:
+Non-UCA software is upgraded by the administrator (on the units) using other means (e.g. manually via package utilities, the Landscape management tool, a snap, or as part of a series upgrade).
+Common applications where this applies
+are:

 * memcached
 * ntp